How to create a family budget

 Why do you need a family or household budget?

-With a family budget in place, you can better allocate your income, know when to take a spending break, create a budget for a vacation or a special purchase, manage and reduce debt, and – importantly – start saving to help your family achieve its future financial goals.
+With a family budget in place, you can better allocate your income, know when to take a spending break, create a budget for a vacation or a special purchase, manage and reduce debt, and — importantly — start saving to help your family achieve its future financial goals.
 But that's not all.
-Creating and implementing a family budget can actually enhance your family dynamics - by promoting open communication and collaboration among family members as you work together to improve your finances.
+Creating and implementing a family budget can actually enhance your family dynamics — by promoting open communication and collaboration among family members as you work together to improve your finances.
+Involving all members of the family in the budgeting process helps set and work towards shared financial goals.
 Most importantly, a budget can help you, your spouse or partner, and the entire family enjoy a positive outlook that comes from financial stability and confidence.

 How to create your family budget